Five Simple Ecommerce Site Branding Tactics

-“Branding” means different things to different people, largely based on what industry they work in and their job title.
+The word “branding” means different things to different people, largely based on what industry they work in and their job title.
 To some, branding is advertising without a clear and immediate transactional goal.
 To others, it’s giving all your products clever names, just as Starbucks calls a large coffee a “venti” rather than a large.
 Whatever branding is, we know that it’s the act of furthering a brand.

 When it comes to ecommerce, there are a handful of tricks that retailers can use to boost their brand.

-Invest in a Great Logo, Then Test It
+Invest In A Great Logo, Then Test It

 Logos are often designed quickly.
-An entrepreneur will spend a lot of time working on their sales model, sourcing products to sell, and studying marketing before they launch a website…but most entreprenuers don’t put a whole lot of time into their logos.
+An entrepreneur will spend a lot of time working on their sales model, sourcing products to sell, and studying marketing before they launch a website…but most entrepreneurs don’t put a whole lot of time into their logos.

-While we don’t necessarily recommend spending thousands and thousands of dollars with a branding agency on logo design, we do think that:
+While we don’t recommend spending thousands and thousands of dollars with a branding agency on logo design, we do think that:

 - It’s cheap and easy to get lots of logo design ideas on sites like fiverr.com, 99designs.com, or designcrowd.com